tajacks/running-servers/src/chapters/01-introduction/01-02-this-guide.md

 ## Variables

 Floating to the right in the header, there is a button labeled "VARIABLES".
 This button controls how text is rendered on the screen.
-The guide makes use of variable substition to make copy and pasting easier.
+The guide makes use of variable substitution to make copy and pasting easier.
 Configuring values in the pop-up menu that appears when clicking the button lets you customize the setup and copy and paste commands with your values already present.

 When a variable is substituted inside a code block, it appears {% hl %}highlighted {% endhl %}.